Field of Dreams (Dubuque County, Iowa): Additional development

 Not long after buying the movie site, Go the Distance Baseball announced plans for a 24-field youth baseball and softball complex known as All-Star Ballpark Heaven.
 The project was initially intended to open in 2014, coinciding with the film's 25th anniversary, but confronted difficulties finding funding and legal action from neighboring property owners, who objected to the commercial re-zoning of the site.
 Additionally, the cost has ballooned from the initially proposed $38 million to more than $70 million; while the Iowa state legislature passed a tax incentive for the project, developers failed to meet deadlines to secure it.

-On September 30, 2021, Go the Distance Baseball announced in a press release that Frank Thomas purchased a controlling interest in Go The Distance Baseball LLC.
+On September 30, 2021, Go the Distance Baseball announced in a press release that Frank Thomas, member of the Major League Baseball Hall of Fame, purchased a controlling interest in Go The Distance Baseball LLC.

+In September 2021, a venture named This is Heaven LLC, led by Frank Thomas and Chicago-area real estate developer Rick Heidner, purchased a controlling interest in Go the Distance Baseball, LLC.
+Heidner, who was an original investor in the site alongside Denise Stillman, partnered with Thomas to oversee a planned $80 million expansion including youth baseball fields, a hotel, and an RV park.

 In 2023, the field was updated to have an underground stormwater system.

+In 2024, after many of the proposed developments failed to materialize, Heidner and Thomas sold the property to a nonprofit group, Dyersville Events, for $27 million.

+Northwoods League

+In November 2025, the collegiate summer baseball Northwoods League (NWL) announced that the 2026 NWL All-Star Game would take place at the Field of Dreams site.
+This game took place on July 8, 2026, with the Great Lakes division all-stars defeating those from the Great Plains division 4-2.

+In May 2026, the NWL announced that the site would serve as host to a permanent tenant team for the 2027 season.
+The Dyersville franchise launched a name-the-team contest online, with finalists being the Corn Dogs, Dreamers, Ghosts, Moonlighters, and Spirits.
+On July 7, 2026, in conjunction with NWL All-Star activities, the Dyersville Dreamers identity was revealed.